win-ngs/star-windows-build/README.md

   --outFileNamePrefix .\starlong_output\
 ```

-## Performance Reference
+## Performance

 The following timings are from our validation environment and are provided as a
 rough reference only.
-Actual runtime depends on the number of threads, storage
-speed, STAR parameters, read length, and input data.

 Validation environment: